Playout and Video Formats

 For this use, you can choose to display the SYNC button between the two control consoles in the upper area (Cockpit) (via All Settings/Workflow/Appearance).
 After activating this button, you control both playlists via one of the two consoles.
 Since this is a feature with broad possibilities of accidental operational errors, an active SYNC function is clearly signaled in the Cockpit.
 Please note that the playback from both channels is not always absolutely frame accurate.

-Playdeck software runs on Windows 10 and 11 (32 and 64 bit).
+Playdeck software runs on Windows 10 and 11 (64 bit).
 MAC OS is not supported.